linux-system-roles/cockpit/README.md

     cockpit_port: 9090
 Cockpit runs on port 9090 by default.
 You can change the port with this option.

-Note that the default SELinux policy does not allow Cockpit to listen to anything else than port 9090, so you need to allow that first, with e.g.

-    semanage port -m -t websm_port_t -p tcp 443

-for ports that are already defined in the SELinux policy, such as 443, or

-    semanage port -a -t websm_port_t -p tcp 9999

-otherwise.
+This will also allow cockpit to own the given port in the SELinux policy, using [linux-system-roles.selinux](https://github.com/linux-system-roles/selinux/).
 See the [Cockpit guide](https://cockpit-project.org/guide/latest/listen.html#listen-systemd) for details.

 ## Certificate setup